-Class B Common Stock into 497,670 shares of Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Common Stock.
-The decrease in the number of shares of Class B Common Stock outstanding in YTD 2009 was due to the conversion by The Coca-Cola Company of 497,670 shares of Class B Common Stock into 497,670 shares of Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock into 100 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 497,670 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 497,670 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 497,670 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock related to the restricted stock award.
+The increase in the total number of shares outstanding in YTD 2009 was due to the issuance of 20,000 shares of Class B Common Stock related to the restricted stock award.
+The increase in the number of shares of Common Stock outstanding in YTD 2009 was due to the conversion by The Coca-Cola Company of 497,670 shares of Class B Common Stock into 497,670 shares of Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Common Stock outstanding in YTD 2009 was due to the conversion by The Coca-Cola Company of 497,670 shares of Class B Common Stock plus the conversion of another 100 shares of Class B Common Stock into 497,670 shares of Common Stock plus the conversion of another 100 shares of Class B Common Stock into 100 shares of Class B Common Stock into 100 shares of Class B Common Stock related to the restricted stock award.